opea-project/docs/community/rfcs/24-11-25-GenAIExamples-Ollama_support_for_xeon.md

 # Adding SLMs support for AgentQnA workflow in GenAIExamples on Intel Xeon platform

-The AgentQnA workflow in GenAIExamples uses an LLM as an agent to intelligently manage the control flow in the pipeline.
-Currently, it relies on the OpenAI paid API for LLM services on the Xeon platform.
-This RFC aims to add support for open-source small language models (SLMs) locally deployed on Xeon through Ollama.
+The AgentQnA workflow in GenAIExamples uses LLMs as agents to intelligently manage the control flow in the pipeline.
+Currently, it relies on the OpenAI paid API for LLM services on the Xeon platform, which incurs costs and does not utilize Xeon for LLM computation.
+This RFC aims to add support for open-source small language models (SLMs) locally deployed on Xeon through Ollama for LLM services.

 ## Author(s)